 Here’s a low-cost way to show your appreciation – say thank you.
 If you see an employee going above and beyond the call of duty, take a few minutes, pull them into your office, and thank them (sincerely).
 Be specific about what you appreciate, and cite examples.

-Remember, people leave bad bosses primarily, not companies.
+Remember, employees leave bad bosses, not the company.
 Take the time to say thank you, it may prevent a star employee from leaving in a few months.

-If you team crushed a milestone, a simple token of appreciation is to take them out for lunch.
+If your team crushed a milestone, a simple token of appreciation is to take them out for lunch.
 It also doubles as a great team-building experience, and it doesn’t cost very much.
 During your time, make sure to express appreciation for a job well done.
 See our team recognition guide for more info.

 Certain employees thrive when given more responsibility.
 If an employee has expressed interest through a pulse survey and wants additional responsibility, try to find a way to make it happen.

 Not sure what projects they want to take on?
-Use Friday Feedback and ask them.
+Ask your team weekly questions.

 At a previous job, I was invited to an executive team meeting.
 I wasn’t supposed to be included (as I wasn’t on the exec team), but it was one of the most memorable experiences I had.
 It was a fantastic learning experience, and it meant a lot.